 Hey there Hall H Show listeners and fellow pop culture and comic book fans!
 I’m Aaron Nabus and I love podcasting!
 Stories and representation matters – so having conversations with creators with a diverse perspective, covering less mainstream panels and events and showcasing emerging talent and indie comic books are all things I look forward to!

-And if you are a fan of the show…thank you so much for being a supporter!
-I know we aren’t the biggest or even the best pop culture / comic book podcast, but just as long as I can have interesting and authentic conversations with incredible independent creators that deserve more spotlight – that is really all that matters to me.
+If you are a fan of the show…thank you so much for being a supporter!
+I know we aren’t the most well known pop culture / comic book podcast, but just as long as I can have interesting and authentic conversations with incredible independent creators that deserve more spotlight – that is really all that matters to me.

 So it’s little wonder that I would suggest that the focus of HallH.com and our podcast, The Hall H Show would be about everything else but Hall H (and mainstream pop culture news and celebrities).
 I think there are tons of other sites and news outlets that already do a good job of that.
 Who’s going to look out for the celebrities in Artist Alley and Small Press?
 We approach our coverage with this in mind and I’ve loved being able to podcast with some amazing indie pop culture creators.

 What else am I passionate about?

 I’ve always been drawn to the visual arts.
 I was Photography Editor of my high school newspaper and I’m a graphic design professional.
 In fact, it was Saul Bass’ beginning and end title credits for West Side Story that helped nudge me in the direction of becoming a designer.
 I’ve had great opportunities as an agency owner, lead designer, project manager and design manager.
 I loved building my own team and managing multiple creative teams across the United States.